get-bridge/bridge-facts/README.md

 #### `meta.title`, `meta.message`, `meta.date.formatted`, `meta.image_url`

 These are required and displayed on the UI.
+Please note that the image will be displayed on a mobile device, thus please try to avoid using large files (ideal logical size is around 800px wide and roughly ~2-300kB on disk).

-#### `meta.date.iso`
+#### `meta.date.iso` (*optional*)

-This one is optional, and requires the date to be in [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) format, eg.:
+If present, this will be used to show a formatted date instead of `meta.date.formatted`.
+Must be in [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) format, eg.:

 ```json
 {